Feyfa/ADC_AVR/README.md

 # EXPLANATION
-This project contains libraries for programming ATMEGA8A and LCD16x2 4-bit mode ADCs with (c++) language.
+This project contains libraries for programming ADC ATMEGA8A and LCD16x2 4-bit with language (C++).
 # SOFTWARE USED
 - Atmel Studio 7 = Code Editor
 - Proteus = Circuit Simulation